OSVTAC/project-recommendations/pages/decisions.md

 _[Question added: Feb.
 8, 2018 meeting.]_

-##### 5.3.1.13.
+### 6.13.
 What options should be provided to people with disabilities?

 Accessible voting could be accomplished with:

-* Voting machines (BMD) at all precincts
+* Voting machines (BMD) at all precincts (or vote centers) and early voting stations
-* Voting machines at selected precincts or vote centers with transportation provided
+* Voting machines at selected precincts or vote centers with transportation provided (Question: is this really permitted?)
 * Vote by mail using home computer and printer

 _[Question added: Feb.
 8, 2018 meeting.]_

-##### 5.3.1.14.
-Should "remote accessible vote-by-mail" (RAVBM) printing used by voters with disabilities to vote by mail using home computers also be used for disability-access precinct voting?
+### 6.14.
+Should "remote accessible vote-by-mail" (RAVBM) printing used by voters with disabilities to vote by mail using home computers also be used for accessible precinct voting?

   Background: California Election code specifies that remote accessible vote by mail capability should be provided by 2020 for people with disabilities and